madhumanne/task-manager-app/README.md

 - Create, edit, delete, and complete tasks.
 - Reschedule tasks with updated due dates.
 - Responsive and user-friendly interface.
+- **Session Management:** Each login creates a random session GUID stored in the database with expiry.
+All requests validate the session for expiry.
+Logout marks the session as expired.

 ## Technologies Used
 - **Frontend**: Angular